Calculating your Immovable Property Tax liability

 Buyers' contractual obligations

-However, in their Contracts of Sale, developers often include a clause making buyers liable for Immovable Property Tax when they take delivery of a property.
+However, in their Contracts of Sale, developers often include a clause making buyers liable for Immovable Property Tax when they take delivery of a property and will ask buyers to pay their contribution.

 Before paying any Immovable Property Tax demanded by a developer, buyers must ask the developer to provide them with written evidence of the amount of Immovable Property Tax that has been paid to the Inland Revenue for the land on which the development has been constructed and the buyers share of that land.
 (E.g. If the development has been constructed on 10,000 m2 of land, and the buyer's plot measures 500 m2, then the buyer should only pay 1/20 or 5% of the tax bill).